Ireland’s Ancient East tour: All the best places to visit

-Kilkenny sits within the heart of Ireland’s Ancient East and is on most visitors must-see list when visiting Ireland.
-Kilkenny and its Medieval Mile are one of the most visited places in Ireland and the top of any Visitor guide to Ireland.
+Kilkenny sits within the heart of Ireland’s Ancient East and is on most visitors’ must-see list when visiting Ireland.
+Kilkenny and its historic Medieval city are one of the most visited places in Ireland and the top of any visitor guide to Ireland.

 When we planned our trip to the Emerald Isle, we knew we wanted to explore Ireland’s Ancient East Route.
 To do so effectively, we’re glad we chose Kilkenny as a central base, as it happened to be the perfect place from which to take in our surroundings.
 From here, you can easily explore the counties of Waterford, Wexford, Tipperary and obviously Kilkenny.

 The region is rich in history and boasts endless greenery and fertile lands, which makes for great photo ops at every turn.
 Day trips from Kilkenny may include a visit to the Rock of Cashel, the place where St-Patrick is said to have baptized King Aengus, who then went on to become the first Christian ruler.

 Want to stay put, leave the car behind and just take in the local sights, Kilkenny is a perfect place in which to indulge, as this medieval town has plenty to offer.

 Stroll the medieval mile and its many boutiques and shops, enjoy a pint at Smithwick’s Experience Tour or visit Kilkenny Castle, which has been gloriously refurbished and is nestled right on the banks of the River Nore.